-Default values not listed here are defined in ly/paper-defaults-init.ly auto-first-page-number first-page-number
+Default values not listed here are defined in ly/paper-defaults-init.ly auto-first-page-number first-page-number print-first-page-number

 The page breaking algorithm is affected by the first page number being odd or even.
 If set to true, the page breaking algorithm will decide whether to start with an odd or even number.
 This will result in the first page number remaining as is or being increased by one.
 Default: #f.